 Hayes Valley, San Francisco Hotels

-Pros: Charming tree-lined streets, walkable, boutique shopping, street dining, near Civic Center museums and art venues
+Pros: Charming tree-lined streets, boutique shopping, and street dining; near Civic Center museums and art venues

 Cons: A little disconnected, not many hotel options

-Just on the other side of Alamo Square from Haight-Ashbury is Hayes Valley.
-This area is similar to the Haight as far as great shopping and charming, walkable streets.
-Restaurants spill onto the sidewalks during good weather, and the neighborhood is full of modern condos.
+On the other side of Alamo Square from Haight-Ashbury is Hayes Valley.
+This area is similar to the Haight when it comes to great shopping and charming, walkable streets.
+Restaurants spill onto the sidewalks during good weather, and the neighborhood is full of modern condominiums.

-While great for walking, Hayes Valley is not super well connected via public transportation to the rest of San Francisco.
-If you are looking for an area to easily jump from place to place in the City, Hayes Valley may not be the best choice.
-The good news is a 10-minute Uber can get you to Union Square.
+While great for walking, Hayes Valley is not well served by public transport to the rest of San Francisco.
+If you’re looking for a neighborhood where you can easily jump from place to place, Hayes Valley may not be the best choice for you.
+The good news is a 10-minute rideshare can get you to Union Square.

-Hayes Valley has plenty of activities to enjoy.
-The neighborhood is a great place to watch a Jazz show.
-Or check out the Church of 8 Wheels, an abandoned church turned disco roller rink.
-Or visit the nearby Civic Center to catch the San Francisco Symphony, Opera or Ballet.
-It is great to be near the Civic Center, without being IN the Civic Center.
-More on this later.
+Hayes Valley has plenty of activities to enjoy, and is a great place to watch a Jazz show.
+Check out the Church of 8 Wheels, an abandoned church turned disco roller rink, or visit the nearby Civic Center to catch the San Francisco Symphony, Opera or Ballet.

-If you visit in May, Hayes Valley may just be filled with San Francisco locals running the Bay to Breakers, only some of them clothed.
-It is a super fun event, but if nudity worries you, avoid Hayes Valley and Golden Gate Park on Bay to Breakers day.
+If you visit in May, Hayes Valley may be filled with locals running the Bay to Breakers — only some of them clothed.
+It’s a fun event that highlights San Francisco’s open-minded culture.

 Hayes Valley, San Francisco Hotels